-(k) Review of Prospectuses and Other Related Regulatory Filings
+k.
+Review of Prospectuses and Other Regulatory Filings

 The Audit Committee shall review all other financial statements of the Company that require approval by the Board before they are released to the public, including, without limitation, financial statements for use in prospectuses or other offering or public disclosure documents and financial statements required by regulatory authorities.
-The Audit Committee shall review the Annual Information Form of the Company prior to its filing.
+The Audit Committee shall review and recommend to the Board for approval the Annual Information Form of the Company prior to its filing.

-(I) Review of Related Party Transactions
+I. Review of Related Party Transactions